How to get to Tamarindo, Costa Rica

 The Liberia airport is brand new and very nice, so it’s really easy to navigate and get around.

 Our favorite mode of transportation in Costa Rica is van service.
 There are tons of vans available at all times and they are reliable and clean.
-Transportation from the airport will run you around $100 (plus tip).
+Transportation from the airport will run you around $120 (plus tip).
 If you want to hail a van, you can do that at the airport, or if you want to have one set up ahead of time (our recommendation) we would be happy to help set that up for you!
-Drop us an email and we’ll let you know what information we’ll need to get that booked for you, it’s super easy.
+Fill out this form and we’ll get you a quote from our favorite shuttle company and help get you set up with your reservation, it’s super easy.

-If you are renting a car, there are a few car rental locations near the airport, but we have never used any of them, so we do not have a whole lot of advice on that front.
-We have rented a number of times in Tamarindo from Economy and Adobe.
+If you are renting a car, there are a few car rental locations near the airport, and in Tamarindo, we have used Adobe a number of times and highly recommend them.